mike-lischke/antlr4-c3/readme.md

 The last two options potentially create a lot of output which can significantly slow down the collection process.

 ## Release Notes

+### 2.1.0
+- It turned out that synchronous symbol retrieval methods have their value, so I brought them back by adding `...Sync()` variants of all methods with an async behavior.
+- Brought back and extended project tests on Github.
+- Upgraded module dependencies.
+- Cleaned up the code again, now with latest eslint settings.

 ### 2.0.2
 - `getAllSymbols<T>` now returns symbols of type T (instead of `Symbol`), like all other enumeration methods.